-The big outdoor Christmas markets grab most of the glory in Vienna, but the two-day Advent market inside the beautiful Palais Niederösterreich is an excellent insider tip.
+The big outdoor Christmas markets grab most of the glory in Vienna, but the two-day Advent market inside the beautiful Palais Niederösterreich is an excellent tip.

-- Gastronomy section, choirs, and brass bands in a partially-covered courtyard
+- Gastronomy section, choirs, and brass bands

 - See also:

-The So Schmeckt NÖ Adventmarkt
+So Schmeckt NÖ Adventmarkt

 (View through the entranceway)